bambamboole/filament-pages/README.md

 The package is **permissive by default** — when no policy is registered, all actions are allowed.
 Once a policy exists, only explicitly allowed abilities are permitted.

+## Laravel Boost Skill

+This package ships with a [Laravel Boost](https://laravel.com/docs/12.x/boost) skill that teaches AI agents how to create custom blocks and layouts.
+The skill is auto-installed when users run `php artisan boost:install` and provides detailed guidance on the block/layout architecture, asset system, and testing patterns.

 ## Testing

 ```bash